PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidNullOrEmptyHelpMessageAttribute.md

-#AvoidNullOrEmtpyHelpMessageAttribute
+﻿#AvoidNullOrEmtpyHelpMessageAttribute
 **Severity Level: Warning**

 ##Description
-The value of the ```HelpMessage``` attribute should not be an empty string or a null value as this causes PowerShell's interpreter to throw an mirror when executing the function or CMDLet.
+The value of the `HelpMessage` attribute should not be an empty string or a null value as this causes PowerShell's interpreter to throw an mirror when executing the function or cmdlet.

 ##How to Fix
-Specify a value for the ```HelpMessage``` attribute.
+Specify a value for the `HelpMessage` attribute.

 ##Example
 ###Wrong: